Busetti-Michele/Google-Data-Analytics-Capstone-Complete-a-Case-Study/README.md

 ![image](https://github.com/user-attachments/assets/abbff7dd-7b5e-4886-9101-eaba92bdfae1)
 ![image](https://github.com/user-attachments/assets/01886769-d787-4ae0-b5ff-6b0913712f85)

-Regarding the analysis of average ride duration, it is clear that casual riders tend to use the bike for longer periods during a ride.
-In contrast, the average ride duration for members remains similar across all three time periods analyzed: month, day, and hour.
+it is clear that casual riders tend to use the bike for longer periods during a ride.
+In contrast, the average ride duration for members remains similar across all three time periods analyzed.

 - Monthly Trends: Casual riders use the bike for a longer duration on average, with peak usage occurring from April to August.
 On the other hand, member ride durations remain fairly consistent across all months.
 - Weekly Trends: There is a slight increase in ride duration during weekends, suggesting that casual riders tend to have more leisurely rides compared to weekdays.
-- Hourly Trends: The average ride duration is lower between 4 PM and 7 PM.
+- Hourly Trends: The average ride duration is lower between 4 AM and 7 AM.
 However, it peaks between 10 AM and 3 PM.